WhiskeyMotel/c_prog/README.md

 # c_prog
 The most retarded C git ever!

-#Updates
+# Updates

 07.02.17 - created GitHub, add some programms from my university.

 16.02.17 - reinitialized repo.

+25.04.17 - updated ReadMe for some sweetness

-#HELP FOR NOOBIES!!!
+# HELP FOR NOOBIES!!!
 GITHUB HINT

         git add "file"/"folder"/*

-1. mark file/folder that send to repo
+mark file/folder that send to repo

         git commit -m "text"

-2. commit the file
+commit the file

         git push

-3. upload to repo
+upload to repo

         git commit -am "text"

-4. commit deleted file
+commit deleted file

         git status

-5. useful to check which files you marked
+useful to check which files you marked

 Have some troubles with uploading?
 Use repo_init.exe from my c_prog repo (64 bit only, in Russian)